KESTIO

 Some questions...

-The ideal customer, a strategic point of view
+The ideal client: a strategic perspective.

-The ideal client, a tactical approach
+The ideal client: a tactical approach.

 L’approche que nous appelons chez Kestio le « Sales Model » permet, au sein d’un segment stratégique, de préciser des segments « tactiques » en fonction de la « valeur » des comptes cibles.